-During discussions of social studies units, younger students can role-play jobs such as waiter, banker, police officer, sales associate, fireman, etc. Role playing by dressing in the clothing of a different culture, playing the music unique to that culture, and using tools and sampling foods of the culture can help students make connections with some of the more abstract concepts and topics required by the Standards.
+During discussions of social studies units, younger students can role-play jobs such as waiter, banker, police officer, sales associate, fireman, etc. Role-playing by dressing in the clothing of a different culture, playing the music unique to that culture, and using tools and sampling foods of the culture can help students make connections with some of the more abstract concepts and topics required by the Standards.
 Incorporating the use of real objects and materials when studying units can make the concepts more concrete and interesting for all students.
 Be sure to use sturdy objects and materials, paying attention to the size and nature of the object to allow for tactile exploration.

 As students get older, and particularly for those following the standard course of study, the school work will become increasingly complicated and abstract.
 Students will quickly move beyond the scope of their school, neighborhoods, and cities and learn about neighboring states and countries.
-Students will need to be able to read symbols, graphs and charts.
+Students will need to be able to read symbols, graphs, and charts.

 It is important that students first receive instruction in reading maps and other materials such as pie charts, bar graphs, and timelines.
-Also keep in mind that if videos are shown (as frequently occurs in Social Studies classes), audio descriptions will need to be provided if audio description is not available.
+Also keep in mind that if videos are shown (as frequently occurs in Social Studies classes), audio descriptions will need to be provided if the audio description is not available.